Finding extraordinary engineers for exceptional clients

 • Do not include your salary requirements.
 Very few companies will hold it against you, and this information is only to their advantage.
 If your number is too small, there is no room to negotiate, and if it’s too high, you won’t get a call back.

 • Preparation is key.
 Put together a rough personal budget, keeping in mind that income tax, loan payments and health care will probably account for a huge chunk of each paycheck.
-Then determine three figures: how much money you think you need; how much you want, and what you think you can live with.
+Then determine three figures: how much money you think you need; how much you want, and what you think you can live with, as there are different ways to make money, from jobs to other ways like gold trading in France that also help this purpose.
+On the other hand, the stock dividend has also the advantage of rewarding shareholders without reducing the company’s cash balance, you may check out this qyld dividend yield here for more info!

 • Always wait until a job has been offered before you begin negotiating.